Grant County Family and Consumer Sciences Extension Agent

 - Ability to communicate effectively, both orally and in writing, with individuals, groups and through mass media.

 - Leadership skills as evidenced by working with individuals, groups and co-workers.

 - Access to a personal vehicle and the ability to obtain/maintain a valid driver’s license.

 - Experience working with adults and youth from various ethnic and socio-economic backgrounds.

 - Ability to utilize electronic communication and computer applications to fulfill programming responsibilities.

 - Self-motivation and ability to work with a minimum of supervision, balancing multiple projects.

 - Ability to design, promote, implement and evaluate educational programs.

 - Knowledge of adult and youth teaching/learning processes.

-Also, please include a copy of transcripts showing degree(s) received.
-For applicants still in college, a list of courses from the college/university website is acceptable.
+- Copy of academic transcripts showing degree(s) received.
+(For applicants still in college, a list of courses from the college/university website is acceptable.